-Approximately 36,000 active members of the military have security clearances recently requested financial help due to large debt threatening their clearances, according to nonprofit VeteransPlus in an NBC News article.
+Approximately 36,000 active members of the military have recently requested financial help due to large debt threatening to annul their clearances, according to nonprofit VeteransPlus in an NBC News article.

 The article also stated that military members in debt tend to have an average debt-to-income ratio of 46.5 percent, about 10 percent higher than normal.

 Because service members protect national security, the military expects them to keep up with their bills.
 The problem is that the military lifestyle makes staying out of debt quite difficult.

 Here are five reasons members of the military tend to accrue debt.

 “Service members may find themselves in debt for a number of reasons,” said Gerri Detweiler, Director of Consumer Education at Credit.com.
 “For many, the pay may be steady, but it’s not large, and that means they have to stretch their paychecks quite a bit – especially if they are helping to support a family.”

 When military members are forced to squeeze every last dollar out of their paychecks, they might not be able to save a significant amount for emergencies at home.
 So if there is a family emergency, they might have to go into debt, which can easily become a downward spiral if it’s not carefully monitored.

 Another reason for debt in the military is needing to move locations often.
 “Frequent moves can add additional expenses,” said Detweiler.
 “And those moves can make it harder for a spouse to hold and advance in a good paying job.”